floooh/oryol/code/Modules/Gfx/README.md

 #### Meshes

-A Mesh resource object describes a piece of geometry required for rendering:
+A Mesh resource object describes a piece of geometry required for rendering and contains:

 * a **vertex buffer** containing vertices
 * a **vertex layout** describing the components of a vertex